GiovanniMS/vdWProp.jl/README.md

 The supported pairs of properties are any pair containing two of the properties: P, T, v, u, h, s, Q. The quality (Q) don't have a specific format in the [EngThermBase](https://github.com/JEngTherm/EngThermBase.jl) package, to use it as an argument it needs to be in the format `AMT(Q)` where Q is the numerical value of the quality.
 The intensive properties used as arguments always needs to be in the mass base format.

-This function gives as result a 15x1 array whose terms are, in this order, Pressure, Temperature, Volume, Internal Energy, Enthalpy, Entropy, Helmholtz Specific Energy, Specific Heat at constant volume, Specific Heat at constant pressure, Specific Heat Ratio, Isothermal Compressibility, Isentropic Compressibility, Coefficient of Volume Expansion, Isentropic Expansion Exponent, and Quality (or the String "out" when outside of the saturation dome), like it can be seen in the example below.
+This function gives as result a 16x1 array whose terms are, in this order, Pressure, Temperature, Volume, Internal Energy, Enthalpy, Entropy, Helmholtz Specific Energy, Specific Heat at constant volume, Specific Heat at constant pressure, Specific Heat Ratio, Isothermal Compressibility, Isentropic Compressibility, Coefficient of Volume Expansion, Isentropic Expansion Exponent, Speed of Sound and Quality (or the String "out" when outside of the saturation dome), like it can be seen in the example below.

 ```julia
 julia> using EngThermBase